 Imagine getting off a boat and walking into a land that not only looks different from your homeland, but the language isn’t even close to your own.
 How do you answer the questions from the immigration officials?
 How do you let them know who is sponsoring you and where you are going?
 How do you tell them your name, your city of origin, your family?

 For many Syrian immigrants who came into the United States this was the problem they faced.
-It was a frustrating process for all until Najib Arbeely, believed to be one of the first translators for Arabic speaking immigrants, was hired in New York City to translate for the new arrivals from the Middle East, in particular from the Greater Syria area.
+It was a frustrating process for all, until interpreters and inspectors like Najib Arbeely, were hired in New York City to translate for the new arrivals from the Middle East, in particular from the Greater Syria area.

-His own family came to the United States, through New Orleans, in 1878 due to the persecution of Christians by the Ottoman Empire.
+His own family came to the United States, in 1878 due to the persecution of Christians by the Ottoman Empire.
 His father was a doctor and Najib was 16 when the family settled in Tennessee, where Najib received a degree and became a professor of French at the college after graduation.
-Some of the family relocated to California in the 1890’s.
-His oldest brother, who became a Doctor, died in 1892 and their father Youssef died in 1894.

 “Because of his love of learning and progress he left the homelands and departed from family and friends and rode the seas casting caution to the wind, and arrived in these lands with his family and children and thus attained the desires of his heart and his purpose [search for knowledge.